 During initialization at power up, checks are carried out on any actuators connected to the controller.
 If any faults are detected an error message is indicated on the LCD screen and the unit should be powered down immediately.

-- 7) Switch 'ON' the unit using the switch on the front panel. - 8) WindowsTM should detect the new hardware.
+8) WindowsTM should detect the new hardware.
 Wait while WindowsTM installs the drivers for the new hardware.

-The unit takes about 5 seconds from power application until initialization is finished, during which time the firmware revision and the stage type last selected are displayed.
+The unit takes about 5 seconds from power application until initialization is finished, during which time the following screen is displayed.